-The school library has a diverse selection of books which can be accessed by students and staff, including: books written by authors from different nationalities and cultural and ethnic backgrounds. books that provide different perspectives on the world.
+The school library has a diverse selection of books which can be accessed by students and staff, including:

+- · books written by authors from different nationalities and cultural and ethnic backgrounds. - books that provide different perspectives on the world.

 Teachers actively search for opportunities to provide learning activities that link intercultural capability with the curriculum's other Capabilities and Learning Areas in their programs.
 They seek feedback from students on cultural inclusivity and sensitivity of learning activities.
-[Teachers: see Appendix one for resources] Consult with students about which stories are missing from the school library collection.
-Get students to provide regular recommendations to other students and staff about different books to read to increase understanding of different cultures.
-Use the list of resources mentioned in the previous row to help diversify the library collection alongside students.
+[Teachers: see Appendix one for resources]

 Seek feedback on any questions about culture that may have come up in lessons.

+read to increase understanding of different cultures.

+students.

+Consult with students about which stories are missing from the school library collection.

 School staff are regularly trained in cultural awareness, diversity, and inclusion.

 Students are supported and empowered to plan and run training for staff members or be included in training that teachers undertake.
+See information on page 14 for more detail and inspiration.

+Get students to provide regular recommendations to other students and staff about different books to

+Use the list of resources mentioned in the previous row to help diversify the library collection alongside

-See information on page 14 for more detail and inspiration. İ Guest speakers or facilitators that we invite into the school come from a range of different cultural backgrounds and speak on a variety of topics.
+Guest speakers or facilitators that we invite into the school come from a range of different cultural backgrounds and speak on a variety of topics.

 Ask your student leadership group and other students who they want to see presented as role models.

 Key information for students and parents is provided in different languages, including sign language if required, through the use of interpreters and translators.

 Make sure every student and family is asked what their preferred language is for receiving important information.
 Avoid making assumptions about their language needs based on their appearance or where they were born.

 See information on page 19 about engaging interpreters and translators in schools.

 Our school celebrates or acknowledges a broad range of cultural events, holidays, and celebrations.

 Work with students to create a calendar of cultural events, holidays, and celebrations relevant to the school community.

 Review and update the calendar regularly as students and teachers from different backgrounds join the school community.

 See information on pages 11-13 about running authentic cultural diversity week events.

 Our school has dedicated areas for students to partake in their cultural and religious activities, for example a prayer room.

 Talk to students about what different spaces they might need.

-If a dedicated space is already available, let students take ownership over the space to make it feel safe and welcoming for them. Ŭ Students at our school can always find a variety of foods that meet their needs, in the canteen.
+If a dedicated space is already available, let students take ownership over the space to make it feel safe and welcoming for them.

+Students at our school can always find a variety of foods that meet their needs, in the canteen.

 Seek feedback from students about how they feel about the food available at the canteen.

 If the current canteen provider cannot provide a wide range of culturally appropriate food, consider enlisting students to help find a new provider.